 In August, 2013, an induced polarization (IP) and resistivity survey was completed on a 16.3 line-kilometre grid covering the mineralized zone in the east part of the intrusion and an area to the east to determine what, if any, IP and resistivity anomaly is associated with the gold bearing rocks.
 A very clearly defined and strong IP anomaly starts at about 8950 W and is coincident with gold-bearing drilling intersections from that section to the east at least as far as section 8800 W, where our easternmost drill hole is located.
 East of section 8800 W, the IP anomaly continues for at least another 200 metres, which is the limit of the current IP survey area, and in that area the anomaly is concealed by the Hurwitz Group.
 Another strong IP anomaly on the east edge of the grid, 150 metres east of the V2 Zone, is concealed by the Hurwitz Group and untested by drilling.
 The resistivity survey highlights the resistive quartz arenites of the Hurwitz Group and does not provide much definition of the variably resistive gold bearing rocks.

-Northquest has completed a total of 5,616 metres of drilling in 24 drill holes at the Vickers Target.
-The Vickers Zone has been intersected over a strike length of 200 metres.
+Northquest has completed a total of 9,400 metres of drilling in 37 drill holes at the Vickers Target.
+The Vickers Zone has been intersected over a strike length of 400 metres.
 The width of the mineralized zone as defined both by alteration facies and gold mineralization varies in width from approximately 50 to 160 metres.
-Three drill holes (PB-12-11, PB-12-21, and PB-13-02) have intersected the zone at a vertical depth of approximately 300 metres; however, most of the drill holes tested relatively shallow depths of approximately 150 metres or less.
-In the west, evidence from a single outcrop and the recently completed induced polarization (IP) and resistivity survey, suggests that the west edge of the mineralized zone subcrops in the vicinity of Section 9100 W and has a steep, south-easterly plunge.
-In the east, PB-13-10 intersected robust mineralization and alteration on Section 8800 W (44.00 metres grading 3.44 grams gold per tonne) and an IP anomaly on Section 8800 W continues for at least 200 metres to the east of that section.
-Hence, the Vickers Zone has a minimum strike length of 200 metres, a minimum vertical depth 300 metres, and it is open along strike to the east and at depth.
+Six drill holes have intersected the zone at a vertical depth of approximately 300 metres; however, most of the drill holes tested relatively shallow depths of approximately 150 metres or less.
+In the west, there has been no drilling by Northquest west of Section 9000 W and the gold zone is open to the west.
+In the east, the gold zone has been intersected by PB-14-18 on Section 8600 W and there has been no drilling farther to the east, hence, the gold zone is open to the east.
+In summary, the Vickers Zone has a minimum strike length of 400 metres, a width of 50 to 160 metres, a minimum vertical depth extent of 300 metres, and it is open along strike to the east and west.

 In the west, the mineralized zone appears to be more prevalent in the intrusion and in the east; the mineralized zone is more prevalent within the footwall rocks.
 Within the intrusion, the mineralized zone is dark to light grey/green, fine to medium-grained, variably siliceous, carbonaceous and chloritic, and contains variable concentrations of pyrite, rutile, arsenopyrite and gold.
 The rocks are very fractured and sometimes very brecciated.
 Relicts of altered rock resembling diorite or granite without much continuity between drill holes, are prominent in the more mineralized sections.
 Within the footwall rocks, the mineralized zone consists of light yellow to buff coloured, banded, variably siliceous, sericitic, and brecciated rocks with variable concentrations of pyrite, arsenopyrite and gold.
 A planar fabric of sericite and quartz-rich bands is prominent and interpreted as parallel to the intrusion-footwall contact.
 Near the intrusion contact dioritic or granitic bodies resembling those in the intrusion are prominent.
 In brief, there seems to be a positive correlation between gold, diorite dikes, and breccia of diorite and sandstone.
 The width of the mineralized zone within the footwall rocks and the gold distribution are illustrated on the sections and in the drill log files.